-According to the detailed reconstruction described in [18], Cosmos 1408 was destroyed at 02:47:31.5 UTC on 15 November 2021.
-The kinetic kill interceptor, launched minutes earlier from Plesetsk Cosmodrome with a Nudol missile, that inserted it into a suborbital direct ascent trajectory, impacted the old Tselina-D spacecraft with a relative velocity of 4.6 km/s [18], completely destroying the satellite at a geodetic altitude of 479.5 km, above the geographical coordinates of 68.558° N and 46.611° E.
+According to the detailed reconstruction described in Ref.
+[21], Cosmos 1408 was destroyed at 02:47:31.5 UTC on November 15, 2021.
+The kinetic kill interceptor, launched minutes earlier from Plesetsk Cosmodrome with a Nudol missile, that inserted it into a suborbital direct ascent trajectory, impacted the old Tselina-D spacecraft with a relative velocity of 4.6 km/s [21], completely destroying the satellite at a geodetic altitude of 479.5 km, above the geographical coordinates of 68.558° N and 46.611° E.

-As of 20 June 2022, the US space surveillance network has cataloged 1764 objects, of which 806 are still in orbit.
+As of June 20, 2022, the U.S. space surveillance network had cataloged 1764 objects, of which 806 still in orbit.
 These numbers make the destruction of Cosmos 1408 the second worst ASAT test recorded to date, preceded only by the Chinese one in 2007.
-It also represents the third worst fragmentation in orbit, with the second place occupied by the accidental collision between Iridium 33 and Cosmos 2251 in 2009 [13,18].
+It also represents the third worst fragmentation in orbit, with the accidental collision between Iridium 33 and Cosmos 2251, in 2009, in second place [14,21].
 However, the debris cloud generated by the Russian ASAT test will last much less than those of the couple of catastrophic events just mentioned.
-In fact, according to the predictions outlined in [18], more than 95% of the cataloged debris will enter the atmosphere in less than 2 years after the breakup, while all remaining pieces will decay in less than 10 years.
+In fact, according to the predictions outlined in Ref.
+[21], more than 95% of the cataloged debris will enter the atmosphere in less than 10 years.